Buccaneers fire coach Dirk Koetter after 3 seasons

 The Bucs started 2-0 this year, and then lost 11 of 14 down the stretch, including four straight games to finish the season.

-Koetter, who had a 19-29 record, was dismissed after meeting with team ownership after Sunday's game.
+Koetter, who had a 19-29 record, was dismissed after meeting with team ownership after the news conference.

 "We sincerely appreciate the hard work and commitment shown by Dirk over the past several years," Bucs co-chairman Joel Glazer said in a statement.